ballerina-platform/asyncapi-tools/docs/spec/spec.md

 ## Introduction

-This is the specification for the AsyncApi Tools of [Ballerina language](https://ballerina.io/), which supports generation of client API from an AsyncAPI specification for Websocket protocols.
-This also allows the generation of an AsyncAPI specification for a given Ballerina service running on websockets.
+This is the specification for the AsyncApi Tools of [Ballerina language](https://ballerina.io/), which supports generation of client API from an AsyncAPI specification for WebSocket protocols.
+This also allows the generation of an AsyncAPI specification for a given Ballerina service running on WebSockets.

 The AsyncAPI Tools specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.